near/docs/docs/2.develop/contracts/crosscontract.md

 ## Snippet: Calling Another Contract

-Asking another contract to perform an action is another common scenario.
-Let's take a look to a method that interacts with the [Hello NEAR](../quickstart/hello-near.md) example to changes its greeting message.
+Asking another contract to perform an action is another common scenario you will find.
+Bellow you can see a method that interacts with the [Hello NEAR](../quickstart/hello-near.md) example to changes its greeting message.

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">